If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Remove Fusible Web From Iron?

-1. Rub onto a paper towel: While the iron is still hot, get a paper towel and fold it over the edge of your ironing board.
-Glide the iron over the paper towel at an angle.
-This will take most of the fusible web off the soleplate.
+1. Wipe hot: While the iron is hot, fold a paper towel over the edge of your ironing board and glide the iron over it to scrape off the bulk of the web.

 How to Get Adhesive off an Iron?